Animal Friends with Benefits Program

 From time to time, AFRP waives adoption fees for the cats and dogs that have been with AFRP the longest.
 This program brings attention to the animals that are most in need of adoption, and when these pets go home, it enables us to free up space to rescue more dogs and cats in need of help.

-AFRP has a lifetime commitment to every animal in our care.
 Though our cats and dogs are never in danger of being euthanized because they have been with us too long, the sooner they can find their forever home, the better.
 There is no place like home!
-By waiving the adoption fee, we hope to reduce the time a harder to place animal spends in an adoption center or foster home.
+By reducing or waiving the adoption fee, we hope to reduce the time a harder to place animal spends in an adoption center or foster home.

 Please consider making a Compassionate Choice by adopting a harder to place cat or dog.
 You’ll be saving two lives - the animal you are adopting, and the animal we can rescue to take it’s place!